 Exemplar Health Care is a leading provider of specialist nursing care for adults living with a range of complex and high acuity needs.

-Exemplar Health Care’s mission is to make every day better for the people we support and our colleagues.
+At Exemplar Health Care, our mission is to make 'every day better' for the people we support and our colleagues.

 Our vision is that adults living with complex needs can access outstanding specialist care and support, in a community-based home that’s close to their family and friends, and that’s focused on their personal goals and outcomes.

-Our community-based homes and OneCare services provide person-centred care and rehabilitation that focuses on maximising independence, building everyday living skills and empowering people to live as fulfilled lives as possible.
+Our specialist nursing homes and OneCare services provide person-centred nursing care and rehabilitation that focuses on maximising independence and building everyday living skills.
+We aim to empower people to live fulfilled lives.

-We support people on their journey from being in hospital or living in a secure setting to community-based living, as well as offering longer-term support for people living with degenerative or life-limiting illnesses.
+We support people on their journey from being in hospital or living in a secure setting to community-based living.
+We also provide long term support for people living with degenerative or life-limiting illnesses.

-We have over 30 homes across Yorkshire, the Midlands, North East and North West that provide a welcoming and supportive environment where people can feel at home, continue to do the things that they enjoy, and remain closer to family, friends and loved ones.
+We have over 40 complex needs care homes across Yorkshire, the Midlands, the North East and the North West of England.
+We provide welcoming and supportive environment where people can achieve their goals, feel at home and remain closed to loved ones.

 Our homes support people of all ages, including younger adults - over half of our service users are aged between 46-65 and the average age of our service users is 56 years of age.